MIRI TSO Recommended Strategies

 Exposure configuration

 The number of integrations in the exposure should be calculated based on the required duration of the total exposure.
-This should include sufficient time out-of-transit compared to the transit duration, and some additional time for detector settling (see section below).
+In the case of exoplanet transits, this should include a sufficient time beyond the transit duration to reliably characterize the out-of-transit baseline.
+Some additional time at the start of the exposure should be included to account for detector settling (see section below).
 The maximum number of integrations permitted in a single exposure is 65,535.

 Detector readout mode